Funding Opportunities and Application Process for 2014-2015

 Awards are given on the following schedule:

-- AUTUMN (beginning in Autumn 2014): Open to dissertation research grants and conference travel.
+- AUTUMN (deadline November 7, 2014): Open to dissertation research grants and conference travel.

 - Applications for support for interviews at the AHA or elsewhere do not need to be made during the regular application process.
 Students should submit application materials directly to the Director of Graduate Studies upon learning that they have interviews.